Successful push notifications regularly get up to 2x higher click-through rates than emails do.

-It’s a powerful and robust push notification provider, and is used by companies like Uber, Adobe, Conde Nast, Skyscanner, and more.
 You can sent mobile push notifications, web push notifications, in-app notifications, as well as email notifications.

 Your MobiLoud mobile app can integrate directly with OneSignal, meaning it’s the ideal solution if you are planning to use them both on your website, and in your mobile app.

 Price: Free (plus paid support options if you need more support)

 As well as having a host of other features, Google Firebase lets you send Push Notifications to app users.

 Like some other Google business tools, it’s easy to use and does as promised, but as it’s not uniquely designed for Push Notifications (unlike some of the other push notification services mentioned here), you can expect some compromises.

 That said, what you might not get in extra features and functionality, Google makes up for with analytics integration.